-Athens in 3 Days for Families - Acropolis & Acropolis Museum (family trails)
+Athens in 3 Days - Acropolis & Acropolis Museum (family trails)

-Athens in 3 Days for Families - Acropolis & Acropolis Museum (family trails)
+Athens in 3 Days - Acropolis & Acropolis Museum (family trails)

 A practical, family-focused 3-day plan in Athens in May (Spring).
 Short transfers, stroller-friendly options, quiet breaks and kid-tested meals.
 Ages and accessibility notes given per stop; realistic pacing for naps, snacks and bathroom breaks.